adarshpandey18/0xA/03 Development/Java/Miscellaneous/JUnit.md

 ## @Test

 - Applied over methods to mark methods as test.
-- It is present inside `org.junit.junipter.api`
+- It is present inside `org.junit.jupiter.api`
 - Visibility of `@Test` annoted methods can be `public` `private` or `default`
 - Also informs the engine what methods to run.
 - The method only checks for failure if not then by default it is success.